ozohad/thermal-control/README.md

 - MSN201* Boxer
 - QMB7*|SN37*|SN34* Jupiter, Jaguar, Anaconda

+Introduction:
+Mellanox thermal monitoring is an open source package for better thermal performance and fan efficiently in Mellanox Spectrum managed products.
+The monitoring measure temperature from the ports and ASIC core.
+It operates in kernel space and binds PWM control with Linux thermal zone for each measurement device (ports & core).
+The thermal algorithm uses step wise policy which set FANs according to the thermal trends (high temperature = faster fan; lower temperature = slower fan).

 Description:
-The thermal monitoring is performed in kernel space.
-The thermal zone binds PWM control and the temperature measure, which is accumulated temperature from the ports and from the ASIC.
-Kernel algorithm uses step wise policy.
-For details, please refer to kernel documentation file Documentation/thermal/sysfs-api.txt.
+The thermal zone binds PWM control and the temperature measure from the transceivers and from the ASIC (swictch ambient).
+Kernel algorithm uses step wise policy.It creates the set of thermal zones, where each relevant thermal sensor is bound to the same PWM control.
+For details, please refer to kernel documentation file:
+Documentation/thermal/sysfs-api.txt.
 Existing kernel thermal framework provides:
 Concepts of thermal zones, trip points, cooling devices, thermal instances, thermal governors: